rohitvernekar/BinningAPI/README.md

+Task 1
-#Binning API to render to render range buckets and color using a binning algorithm using size dynamically
+#Binning API to render range buckets and color using a binning algorithm for a dynamically given size
 #Install flask dependencies
 > pip3 install -r requirements.txt